 Successful events require a compelling theme and effective promotion in order to attract a viable group of attendees.
-Communications majors are favorably positioned to assess the interests of consumer groups, members of professional organizations and interest groups, and to package events in an appealing way.
-They have the detail orientation and organizational skills to think through the process and consider all the needs of presenters and attendees.
+Communications majors are favorably positioned to assess the interests of consumer groups and members of professional organizations, and to package events in an appealing way.
+They have the detail orientation and organizational skills to think through the process and to consider all the needs of presenters and attendees.

 3. College Alumni and Development Officers

-Alumni officers evaluate the needs of various alumni groups and plan events such as reunions, networking receptions, and social events to maintain an alumni connection to their alma mater.
+Alumni officers evaluate the needs of various alumni groups and plan events such as reunions, networking receptions, and social events to maintain alumni connections to their alma mater.

-Development officers study prospective donors and present the aspects of the college which correspond to the interests of particular individuals.
+Development officers study prospective donors and present the aspects of the college that correspond to the interests of particular individuals.

 The ability of communications majors to create carefully worded and concise written communications helps the development officer to make their pitches effectively.
 Development and alumni officers both need to exercise a great deal of social finesse in their interactions with alumni, parents, and other potential donors.